-Despite the stupid myths surrounding rape culture, the mere sight of a girl, particularly one who is intoxicated and physically vulnerable, does not literally suspend male freewill as all sense drains from his brain directly into his disgusting erection.
+Despite the dangerous myths surrounding rape culture, the mere sight of a girl, particularly one who is intoxicated and physically vulnerable, does not literally suspend male freewill as all sense drains from his brain directly into his disgusting erection.

 The human brain has evolved beyond its limbic system and does have access to higher levels of cognitive functioning.
 The male brain CAN make the decision to not rape someone despite the state of his body and the rationalizations of his peanut mind.
 Even rapists were trained as toddlers how to control their base urges, otherwise more of them would be constantly shitting their pants in shame.